 John: Riho vs. Emi Sakura for me as well.

 Excitement Level on a Scale of 1-10 (1 being low, 10 being high)

-John: I’ll be back with a review of Stomping Grounds on TJRWrestling.net live on Sunday night, so check it out during the show or after it’s over.
+John: I’ll be back with a review of Full Gear on TJRWrestling.net on Saturday night.
+Check it out during the show or after it’s over.

-The post TJRWrestling WWE Stomping Grounds 2019 Preview appeared first on TJR Wrestling.
+The post TJRWrestling AEW Full Gear 2019 Preview (Jericho vs. Cody, Moxley vs. Omega) appeared first on TJR Wrestling.